Techie-Fox/SamsungRunData/README.md

 - Its activity label.
 - A 73-feature vector containing average and standard deviation variables from the original dataset.

-The dataset includes the following files:
+The project includes the following files:
 =========================================

 - 'README.txt'
 - 'CodeBook.md'
 - 'run_analysis.R'

 This project applies the following changes to the data:
 =========================================

 - The Test and Train datasets are merged into a single dataset.
 - All variables that are not a mean or a standard deviation are removed.
 - The activity identifier for each observation is replaced with the name of the activity.
 - Variables are renamed for usability as column names by replacing all sets of non-alphanumeric characters with periods.

 Notes: